RedHat-UX/red-hat-design-system/docs/foundations/color/theming.md

 ### Desaturated theme <rh-tag color="purple">Beta</rh-tag>

 The desaturated theme can be used when elements or patterns need to be placed on large areas of color or some of the surface gray values.

 {% alert title="Update from the team" %}
-The design system team is working on creating desaturated theme best practices in the near future. <a href="https://github.com/RedHat-UX/red-hat-design-system/discussions">Contact us</a> if you would like to contribute.
+The design system team is working on creating desaturated theme best practices in the near future.
+[Contact us][contact] if you would like to contribute.
 {% endalert %}

 {% example palette="light",